Frances and Richard Lockridge: Paul Lane series

+Other writings

+Outside of their series, the Lockridges co-wrote the novels Catch as Catch Can (1951), The Innocent House (1958), The Golden Man (1960), and The Ticking Clock (1961).
+They also wrote several short non-fiction books about cats, including Cats and People (1960).

+On her own, Frances wrote the 1928 book How to Adopt a Child.
+From 1922 to 1942, she worked for the adoption and placement committee of the State Aid Charities Association.
+She also for several years wrote the New York Times' "Hundred Neediest" column.

-Frances Lockridge, born 10th January 1896, died on 19th February 1963.
-In 1965, Richard Lockridge married Hildegarde Dolson, a New York freelance writer.
-Richard Lockridge continued to write Lt.
-Heimrich, Nathan Shapiro, and Paul Lane novels, as well as non-series mystery novels, but he wrote no Mr. and Mrs. North novels after Frances's death.
-Lockridge also wrote an espionage novel with George Hoben Estabrooks, Death in the Mind (1945), and two non-mystery novels, The Empty Day (1965) and Encounter in Key West (1966).
+Richard also wrote an espionage novel with George Hoben Estabrooks, Death in the Mind (1945), and two non-mystery novels, The Empty Day (1965) and Encounter in Key West (1966).
 He co-authored Michael J. McKeogh's memoir of World War II, Sgt.
 Mickey and General Ike (1946).
 With his first wife, Lockridge wrote three short non-fiction books about cats.
 He wrote a memoir of his courtship of his second wife, Hildegarde Dolson, in One Lady, Two Cats (1967).

-He died in 1982 after a series of strokes.

-Richard Lockridge once described his and Frances Lockridge's collaboration: "We had story conferences, and wrote a summary.
-As we both insisted, the writing was entirely mine."
-William DeAndrea notes, "The contribution made by Frances, he said in the same interview, might amount to five pages of plot, which he would then turn into a 200-page manuscript."
-The Lockridges by-lined their Mr. and Mrs. North books as "Frances and Richard Lockridge"; the Lt.
-Heimrich books were by-lined as "Richard and Frances Lockridge."